neondatabase/website/content/docs/guides/logical-replication-neon.md

 These notices apply when replicating data from Neon:

 - **Autosuspend**: Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
 In other words, a Neon Postgres instance with an active subscriber will not scale to zero, which may result in increased compute usage.
 For more information, see [Logical replication and autosuspend](/docs/guides/logical-replication-neon#logical-replication-and-autosuspend).
-- **Removal of inactive replication slots**: To prevent storage bloat, **Neon automatically removes _inactive_ replication slots if there are other _active_ replication slots**.
-If you will have more than one replication slot, please read [Unused replication slots](/docs/guides/logical-replication-neon#unused-replication-slots) before you begin.
+- **Removal of inactive replication slots**: To prevent storage bloat, **Neon automatically removes _inactive_ replication slots after 75 minutes if there are other _active_ replication slots**.
+If you plan to have more than one subscriber to your Neon database, please read [Unused replication slots](/docs/guides/logical-replication-neon#unused-replication-slots) before you begin.

 ### Neon as a subscriber